All children living in Québec must attend school:

 - the process applicable in the event of problems related to the learning project or its implementation

-Parents who choose to homeschool their children must send a written notice to the Minister and the school board that has jurisdiction on or before July 1 of each year (on or before September 1, 2018, for the 2018-2019 school year).
+Parents who choose to homeschool their children must send a written notice to the Minister and the school board that has jurisdiction on or before July 1 of each year.

 If the student stops attending an educational institution during the school year, the notice must be sent within 10 days of that time.